 The Lido of Venice (Lido di Venezia) is a 12 km long strip of land between the Adriatic and the Venetian lagoon.
+The Lido, or beach area is the northern part.
+The Lido is accessed from Venice by boats and Vaporatti and used by many day trippers, so if you want to see it as a serene break in your vacation, stay overnight.

 Outside of festival time, Lido, Venice's beach, is the place you might escape the tourist hordes of Venice.
 You can rent bikes to visit places like the natural Oasis and dunes in Alberoni, Oasi WWF Dune degli Alberoni on the south side of the island.